Mihrab: History

 The next earliest concave mihrab to be documented is the one that was added to the Umayyad Mosque of Damascus when it was built by Al-Walid between 706 and 715.
 This was then followed by a mihrab added to the Mosque of 'Amr ibn al-'As in Fustat in 710–711.
 Subsequently, concave mihrabs became widespread across the Muslim world and were adopted as a standard feature of mosques.
 The oldest surviving concave mihrab today is a marble mihrab housed at the Iraq Museum.
 It is believed to date from the 8th century, possibly made in northern Syria before being moved by the Abbasids to the Great Mosque of al-Mansur in Baghdad.
 It was then moved again to the al-Khassaki Mosque built in the 17th century, where it was later found and transferred to the museum.
 This mihrab features a combination of Classical or Late Antique motifs, with the niche flanked by two spiral columns and crowned by a scalloped shell-like hood.

 Eventually, the niche came to be universally understood to identify the qibla wall, and so came to be adopted as a feature in other mosques.
 A sign was no longer necessary.
 Today, mihrabs vary in size, but are usually ornately decorated.
 It was common for mihrabs to be flanked with pairs of candlesticks, though they would not have lit candles.
 In Ottoman mosques, these were made of brass, bronze or beaten copper and their bases had a distinctive bell shape.

-In exceptional cases, the mihrab does not follow the qibla direction, such as is the Masjid al-Qiblatayn, or the Mosque of the Two Qiblas, where the Prophet Muhammad received the command to change the direction of prayer from Jerusalem to Mecca, thus it has two prayer niches.
-In 1987 century the mosque was renovated, and the old prayer niche facing Jerusalem was removed, and the one facing Mecca was left.
+In exceptional cases, the mihrab does not follow the qibla direction, such as is the Masjid al-Qiblatayn, or the Mosque of the Two Qiblas, where Muhammad received the command to change the direction of prayer from Jerusalem to Mecca, so it had two prayer niches.
+When the mosque was renovated in 1987, the old prayer niche facing Jerusalem was removed, and the one facing Mecca was kept.